flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetBackupSelection
-### Returns selection metadata and a document in JSON format that specifies a list of resources that are associated with a backup plan.
+> Returns selection metadata and a document in JSON format that specifies a list of resources that are associated with a backup plan.<br/>

 #### Input Parameters
 * `backupPlanId` - _required_